 Deut.
 12 goes on to say that the same thing about the sacred place; and some argue that the tithe, locally and sacredly eaten, funded the Israelite festivals:

 17 You must not eat in your own towns the tithe of your grain and new wine and olive oil, or the firstborn of your herds and flocks, or whatever you have vowed to give, or your freewill offerings or special gifts.
 18 Instead, you are to eat them in the presence of the Lord your God at the place the Lord your God will choose—you, your sons and daughters, your male and female servants, and the Levites from your towns—and you are to rejoice before the Lord your God in everything you put your hand to.
 19 Be careful not to neglect the Levites as long as you live in your land.
 (Deut.
 12:17-19)

 Of the five sacrifices, the people offering them could eat only a part of the fellowship offering (Lev.
 3, 7:11-34).
 In the above highlighted verses in Deut.
 12, they could eat their tithes and other offerings.
 In today’s terms can a man spend his tithe money on a barbecue and with it feed his family at the church?
-The pastor would not like that!
+Many pastors of a certain type would not like that!
 Whatever the case, they get to share in their monetary or in-kind tithe.

 Further, this next text, Deut.
 14:22-27, clarifies what was eaten.
 Emphasis added: